Azure/azure-arc-validation/testsuite/catalog.md

 - `test_data_controller_ready`: This test will look for the presence of data controller and its status.

-- `test_azdata_login`: This test will check for log in to the cluster's controller endpoint and set its namespace as your active context.

 - `test_create_sql_mi`: This test will look for the presence of SQL managed instance and its status.

 - `test_check_pod_existence`: This test will watch the pods created under the given namespace and its status(RUNNING).